kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

 ##### Cross-Workspace

-Users from other workspaces can be authorized to peform actions using RBAC, e.g. to `bind` and APIExport.
+Users from other workspaces can be authorized to perform actions using RBAC, e.g. to `bind` and APIExport.

 ###### Service Accounts